Home » Read & Learn » WordPress » WordPress How To: Website Image Tips

 Homepage Sliders

-Many Premium WordPress Themes have gallery sliders on the homepage that provides the opportunity to have a representative photo of a few featured posts or pages.
-While these galleries are very cool looking (I call them “eye-candy”), putting photos in that space with poor resolution or not the correct physical size for the gallery can leave a less than stellar impression.
+Many Premium WordPress themes feature gallery sliders on the homepage, providing an opportunity to showcase a representative photo of a few featured posts or pages.
+While these galleries are visually appealing (I call them “eye-candy”), placing pictures in that space with poor resolution or the incorrect physical size for the gallery can leave a less-than-stellar impression.

 Themes that use galleries will document precisely what size looks best in that space.
-Of course, you want to follow that lead, or you will not have the same elegant effect the gallery is meant to relay.
-How?
+Of course, you want to follow that lead; otherwise, you will not achieve the same elegant effect that the gallery is meant to convey.
+How do you ensure success?

-• Using vertically tall graphics when the gallery uses horizontally aligned images will cause images to be cropped.
+• Use the same orientation.
+For example, using vertically tall graphics with a gallery that also uses horizontally aligned images will cause the images to be cropped.

 • Use smaller graphics, and they won’t fill the space.